Muhammad Mahdi Kubba: Sovereignty Council

 In the wake of the 14 July Revolution, the new Iraqi Republic was headed by a Revolutionary Council.
 At its head was a three-man sovereignty council, composed of members of Iraq’s three main communal/ethnic groups.
 Kubba was appointed to represent the Shi’a population; Khalid al-Naqshabandi the Kurds; and Najib al Rubay’i the Sunni population.
 This tripartite was to assume the role of the Presidency.
 A cabinet was created, composed of a broad spectrum of Iraqi political movements: this included two National Democratic Party representatives, one member of al-Istiqlal, one Ba’ath representative and one Marxist.

 Following the failed 1959 Mosul uprising by Arab nationalists, Iraqi Prime Minister Abd al-Karim Qasim grew increasingly dependent on the Iraqi Communist Party, whose distrust of Arab nationalists seemed vindicated to Qasim by the revolt.
 Qasim allowed the Communist Party to purge the government of pan-Arabists.
 Kubba, despite his membership of the Sovereignty Council, was put under house arrest.
 As a result, the last time Kubba attended a meeting of the Sovereignty Council was in February 1959, although no resignation was ever made public.

 Personal life

-Kubba was later publish his memoirs, Memoirs in the Course of the Events, in 1965.
+Kubba would later publish his memoirs, Memoirs in the Course of the Events, in 1965.